Johnnyboycurtis/deploy-python-ml/README.md

 Basic machine learning (ML) project to illustrate steps to deploying to AWS Lambda using Docker.

+This repo is part of the YouTube video [How to Deploy a Python Machine Learning App using Docker + AWS Lambda](https://www.youtube.com/watch?v=x4-HR2sAzng)

 ## Data Science Process

 Some super basic data science/machine learning project.
 I basically went on Kaggle, looked up "nlp dataset" and downloaded the first one with sufficient data.
 Then I copied and pasted old code on here.